 When do I need to submit these forms?

 - Each Semester has a priority date, to ensure that you have Financial Aid ready for the beginning of the semester.
-Please refer to priority dates on the Financial Aid Webpage
+Please refer to Financial Aid Priority Dates.

-- Census Date is a relatively new policy enforced by the Federal Government.
-By a certain date in the semester your credits for Federal Pell Grant will lock and will adjust down, but will not adjust back up.
+- Census Date is a policy enforced by the Federal Government.
+The amount of your Federal Pell Grant a certain date in the semester your credits for Federal Pell Grant will lock and will adjust down, but will not adjust back up.
 Please see www.lcc.edu/fa to find the Census Date for the semester.